13 Ways to Not Get Pregnant

 Use more than one method

-To improve your chances of avoidance, consider using multiple methods.
-It is entirely possible to avoid (or plan) conception on your own, but using more than 1 method will help ensure accuracy and improve your chances of success.
+Consider using multiple methods.
+Using more than 1 method will help ensure accuracy and improve your chances of success.

 It’s important to note that abstinence is the only true method of avoiding pregnancy, though it’s not always realistic or practical.
 It’s useful to explore your contraceptive options, such as barrier methods or hormonal birth control, and make sure you are using them correctly when it comes to how to have sex without getting pregnant.